rsn86/Appraise/DOCKER.md

     Make sure you have your `Dockerfile`, `compose-pgsql.yml`, and `compose-sqlite.yml` in the container directory of the project.

 3.  **Environment Variables (Optional but Recommended):**
-    For sensitive information and environment-specific settings (like `APPRAISE_SECRET_KEY`, `DEBUG`, and database credentials), create a `.env` file in the same directory as your Docker Compose files.
+    For sensitive information or environment-specific settings (like `APPRAISE_SECRET_KEY`, `DEBUG`, and database credentials), create a `.env` file in the same directory as your Docker Compose files.
 Docker Compose will automatically load variables from this file.

     Example `.env` file:
     ```env